jngaravitoc/poles_in_cosmos/README.md

 # Poles in cosmos

 Repository of the paper [On the co-rotation of Milky Way satellites: LMC-mass satellites induce apparent motions in outer halo tracers](https://arxiv.org/abs/2311.11359).
+Slides from my talk at the conferece "The Milky Way is not an island" in Sesto on Januray 2024 can be found [here](https://docs.google.com/presentation/d/1mxT553FY6iH8y2BURP4tizECVm1-0GhYMMEPOfBvgyI/edit?usp=sharing)

 ## Code usage